 6. Check storage space

 Another critical issue that can degrade your Macs performance is the storage space available on the drive.
 As you can see from the screenshot above, only 20GB of total space is left, and hence the system is experiencing some random errors and lags.
-If you have the same problem, we recommend you delete some data or get an external drive to store some of the data.
+If you have the same problem, we recommend you get rid of unnecessary system files by using CleanMyMac X or get an external drive to store some of the data.
 The minimum amount of free storage should be somewhere in the neighbourhood of 60-70GB of free space for smooth and seamless operation.
 You can check your Macs storage by:

 - Click on the Apple Menu icon on the top left and then on the “About this Mac” button